 - If you choose to use a dark colored puzzle, you definitely need a white base coat.
 Even if you’re using a lighter colored puzzle, to make sure that your green shades, particularly the lighter ones, are consistent, a white base coat is probably a good idea.
 Take it from someone who’s been there and done that.

-How Do I Make this Wreath for Saint Patrick’s Day?
+How to Make a Wreath for Saint Patrick’s Day

 Puzzle Wreath for Saint Patrick's Day